2021–25 Haitian constitutional referendum attempt: Proposed changes

-Postponement
+Cancellation

-On 7 June, the government announced that it would be postponing the referendum, stating the COVID-19 pandemic in Haiti and difficulties the electoral council faced in recruiting and training electoral staff as reasons.
+On 7 June 2021 the government announced that it would be postponing the referendum, stating the COVID-19 pandemic in Haiti and difficulties the electoral council faced in recruiting and training electoral staff as reasons.
 The government announced the new date of 26 September 2021 for the referendum.

 After the assassination of Jovenel Moïse and a major earthquake, the Provisional Electoral Council delayed the referendum to 7 November 2021.
 The acting Prime Minister Ariel Henry however later dissolved the electoral council and stated on 29 September that he planned to hold the referendum next February.
 In June 2022, Henry announced the holding of elections "as soon as possible" once the security situation had been restored.
-On 21 December, he announced the signing of a new political agreement that provided for the holding of new elections and the referendum in 2023 and the investiture of the new president on 7 February 2024, among others.
+On 21 December 2022, he announced the signing of a new political agreement that provided for the holding of new elections and the referendum in 2023 and the investiture of the new president on 7 February 2024, among others.

+The project is cancelled on 9 October 2025.